benhowell/benhowell.github.com/_drafts/invocation-matters.md

 In all these sorts of situations, having a subsystem which performs message-queuing (or alternatively, a broadcast messaging system) can help improve the behaviour of the overall system.

+1. Decoupling heavy-weight processing from a live user request.
+Essentially a way to say "do this work as soon as possible" when you don't need to block for the answer.
+One motivation for this may be to allow message processors to run at full tilt (100% cpu utilization or whatever) without impact to the latency sensitive message producer.
+Note that this only actually makes sense if the cost of sending the message to the queue is lower than the cost of processing it (which is often not true in these days of plentiful cpu).

+2. As a buffer to help batch up messages for some kind of bulk processing--say a JDBC batch insert into a database or adding to an HDFS file.
+In each of these cases adding one message at a time would be very inefficient, so you need a temporary holding place.

+3. Dividing up work among multiple worker nodes that feed off the queue as a way to balance work over multiple machines to get a poor man's distributed processing.

+You don't need a special purpose queue, though, to accomplish many of these things.
+You often see people just polling for new records in a database as a simple way to build a queue, and in many cases there is nothing wrong with that.
+Likewise many other uses can be avoided by just co-locating processing steps and using a simple in-memory queue to buffer in between.

+Any time you have a task to do that is not part of the base task the user is having on your website.
+Here's a few examples of what this could mean:

+Picture resize: your user uploads pictures to your website.
+They need to be resized, or maybe you need to create thumbnails of those to show a preview somewhere.
+The user does not "care" about this, he has finished uploading his stuff, he should not have to wait for you to process them before having a response.
+So you queue that task to somewhere else.
+The result of the resizing task does not impact the response (meaning that on the contrary, validating that a pdf doc does not contain profanity before accepting it, should not be done in a queue because you need that info to generate your response).
+Video encoding: if you're building Youtube, you probably are not going to ask your user to wait until his video has been converted from avi to flash / x264 / webM before telling him his file was uploaded correctly.
+Sending emails
+Search engine indexing: say you're building a CRM, your user modifies the info of a client company.
+That the info is correctly saved in DB is enough to send a reply to the user.
+Integrating that new info in your search engine index can happen minutes later without it being an issue.
+Pushing a tweet: if your user has set that his account on your app (let's say a blog engine) has to be integrated with his twitter account, if his blog post has been saved and published, it's enough for you to tell him "everything went fine", and then put the tweet to be sent in a message queue so an other server will do that.
+Here it's no big deal if you run your blogs as single instances, but if this is part of the response generation, then what happens when twitter is down?
+Can you still save your post?
+If yes, then the tweet won't be sent...
+If it's in a message queue, even with twitter down (or you exceeding your twitter api limit), the message will stay there until it can actually be consumed.
+Also if your blog platform becomes the next tumblr, you'll have so many tweets to send that it's going to become a big deal and you'll need to completely have it separated from the base app.

+So any time something is not part of the most basic transaction the user is trying to do, and the result does not impact the response you're sending to the user, there is a potential use case for a message queue!

+UPDATE: I didn't see the second part of the question at first.
+For sending emails in the app we're building, the basic info regarding the email to be sent is saved into DB, then every X amount of time, we check the DB for new records and send emails accordingly.
+Doing it this way allows us to do some grouping of emails.
+For example if say a contract has been created for company XYZ, then the services A and B were added to that contract.
+Then later in the afternoon, B was removed and C was added.
+Then it went from a "proposal" contract to a "request for quotation".
+The guy who needs to approve it and decided to receive updates only once a day does not want to receive notifications about each of those steps.
+So having a DB where you'll store maybe the contract's id will allow you to group these, where on the opposite a message queue usually won't.

+UPDATE 2:
+Just read an article this morning that tells how it works in the case of Twitter for example.
+When you connect to your twitter timeline, the timeline is not built everytime you connect by querying the tweets from people you were following and sorting them by time of tweet as this would not be efficient for response time.
+Instead what they do is everytime someone posts a tweet, they will write this tweet to the timelines of all the followers.
+Timelines are kept in cache and this way they are always pre-built and available without much computing (less efficient on the storage side, more efficient on the computing needs side).

+Now if you consider a user with about 1 million followers, that person does not want to wait until twitter has finished saving his tweet 1 million times.
+Therefore a message queue is used.
+Like a big pipe sending to different servers that "this tweet just happened, need to update the appropriate timelines now".
+The process could take half a millisecond or a minute, there would be no difference for the person who sent the tweet.
+The only person this could make a difference to are the 1 million followers because some of them will have the new tweet pushed to their timelines before others.